Yves Frémion

-Yves Frémion (born 1947 in Lyon) is a French author and former editor of the French science fiction magazine Univers.
+Yves Frémion (born 14 June 1947 in Lyon) is a French author and former editor of the French science fiction magazine Univers.
 He has also edited a number of anthologies and has worked for the comic and humour magazine Fluide Glacial.
-Most recently, he is the author of the book Orgasms of History: 3000 years of spontaneous insurrection, which charts episodes of "revolt and utopia" throughout history.
+His work L'hétéradelphe de Gane won the Prix Rosny-Aîné in 1990.
+His most recent work is the book Orgasms of History: 3000 years of spontaneous insurrection, which charts episodes of "revolt and utopia" throughout history.

-He is a member of the French Green Party and is a former member of the European Parliament.
+He is a member of the French Green Party and served in the European Parliament in 1991–1994.